The Kirna: Kirna 'firsts'

 The earliest known photograph of The Kirna dates to approximately 1867–1871 in a collection by royal photographer George Washington Wilson where the property is captured in the background of the town of Innerleithen.
 The collection incorrectly cites 1877 as the year of the photograph because the 1871 property named Runic Cross on Waverley Road, Innerleithen is not present in the photograph and The Kirna, completed in 1867, is clearly visible.

-In August of 1871 the gardener to George Ballantyne committed suicide, allegedly by cuttings own throat after a long period of illness.
+In August 1871 the gardener (named Jullien) to George Ballantyne committed suicide, allegedly by cutting his own throat after a long period of illness.

-At some time prior to 1878 the house was tied in to the Innerleithen gas works on Princes Street, presumably to supply gas lamps throughout the property.
+The Kirna would have been one of the first houses in Walkerburn to be built with gas lighting as standard.
+It was tied in to the Innerleithen gas works on Princes Street which supplied Walkerburn from 1860.
 The first gas street lamps were installed in Walkerburn in 1878.

 The alterations of 1903 added a further four fireplaces and a coal-fired hot water boiler in the newly constructed "heating chamber".
+Two 1977 for-sale advertisements indicate the presence of an oil fired hot water system.
 Gas wall heaters were installed in most rooms in the early 1980s, and hot water was heated by an AGA with an integrated boiler in the kitchen.
 Modern gas-fired central heating was first installed in approximately 1993.

-The first telephones were installed in Walkerburn in 1891and in approximately 1907, Katherine "Kitty" Hamilton Bruce was the first proprietor of The Kirna (then Grangehill) to have enjoyed a magneto telephone mounted on the wall out of sight in the pantry.
+The first telephones were installed in Walkerburn in 1891 and in approximately 1907, Katherine "Kitty" Hamilton Bruce was the first proprietor of The Kirna (then Grangehill) to have enjoyed a magneto telephone mounted on the wall out of sight in the pantry.
 The telephone would likely have been an NTC No. 1 (a.k.a.
 GPO No. 59) based on the first-hand account of Catherine Ann Hamilton Bruce (1895-1978), daughter of Kitty.
 When Colin Ballantyne acquired the house in 1919 his subscriber number was 16 and he could reach his mother at Stoneyhill on number 12, his brother John King Ballantyne at Nether Caberston on number 3, his cousin John Alexander at Sunnybrae on number 14, and the Walkerburn Co-operative Society on number 4, amongst others.

+In the spring of 1943, Colin Ballantyne participated in Scotland's Gardens scheme and opened The Kirna's gardens to the public to view its rhodondendrons and daffodils and other spring flowers.
+Colin Ballantyne was an avid horticulturalist and president of the Innerleithen & Traquair Flower and Vegetable Association.